Schaffner Reserve Policy for Instructors

 - You have an interest in, curiosity about, or whim toward the technology yourself...

 ...then Electronic Reserve is the resource for you.
 Please note, however, that there are certain drawbacks to using Electronic Reserve, and we do not recommend using ERS simply because it is a resource offered in addition to traditional Reserve.
 Processing takes longer for Electronic Reserve, and can delay the delivery to the sorts of students who like to read ahead.
 Moreover, we are finding that publishers and copyright holders are very likely to deny or overcharge for copyright permission in cases where it is required for ERS, whereas this is seldom a problem for print reserve.
-To place your requests for ERS, fill out the Electronic Reserve form and submit it directly to the Reserve office in the Main Library.
+Please place Electronic Reserve requests via your class Blackboard page.

 What sort of materials can I put on Reserve?